qpsolvers/qpsolvers/README.md

 Unified interface to Quadratic Programming (QP) solvers available in Python.

-Check out the 📢 [Announcements](https://github.com/stephane-caron/qpsolvers/discussions/categories/announcements) for news about recent or upcoming changes to the library.

 ## Installation

 To install both the library and a starter set of QP solvers: